OpenInterpreter/open-interpreter/GPU.md

 # Local Language Models with GPU Support

-Open Interpreter can be use with local language models, however these can be rather taxing on your computer's resources.
+Open Interpreter can be used with local language models, however these can be rather taxing on your computer's resources.
 If you have an NVIDIA GPU, you may benefit from offloading some of the work to your GPU.